vokegpu/ekg-docs/readme.md

 ### The Memory-Handling Model

-EKG is a memory-safety library, these two topics details and give the necessary proofs for this affirmation.
+EKG is a C++ secure library, these two topics details and give the necessary proofs for this affirmation.

-* note: the memory-handling model article is not complete yet (as EKG code is being implemented, this article will be rewrited to sync with the EKG origin) *
+**note: the memory-handling model article is not complete yet (as EKG code is being implemented, this article will be rewrited to sync with the EKG origin)**

 * [The problem of legacy EKG memory-handling model](./model/the-problem.md)
 * [Memory-handling model](./model/architecture-model.md)